The Perfect Kuala Lumpur Itinerary for 2 Days – First Timers Guide to KL

 2 days in Kuala Lumpur is the perfect amount of time to experience the culturally diverse capital of Malaysia!
-Kuala Lumpur or KL as the locals and visitors alike refer to it is home to some of Malaysia’s most iconic sights!
-The Petronas Twin Towers and the excessive amount of malls showcase the city’s modern influence whilst the colourful Batu Caves are a firm symbol of the tradition and religion that make up this vast culture.
+Kuala Lumpur or KL as the locals and visitors alike refer to it is home to some of Malaysia’s most iconic sights and a great stopover in Asia.
+The Petronas Twin Towers and the excessive amount of malls showcase the city’s modern influence, whilst the colourful Batu Caves are a firm symbol of the tradition and religion that make up this vast culture.

-I have now been to KL 6 times, most have been short stopovers, each time I am reminded of why Malaysia is so unique, bringing the best of Asia into one location!
+I have now been to KL 6 times, most have been short stopovers on our way to Jaipur and Vietnam when flying with Air Asia.
+Each time I am reminded of why Malaysia is so unique, bringing the best of Asia into one location!

 This Kuala Lumpur itinerary for 2 days, showcases the best the city has to offer, I haven’t jammed packed the days so you have plenty of time to explore the best areas of the city and experience authentic Malaysia by eating your way around the city!